 The Caral or Norte Chico Civilization is considered the oldest known civilization in the Americas, which developed from 3000 to 1800 BC.

-The city of Caral -enclosing an area of more than 60 hectares (150 acres) with 3,000 inhabitants - represents the work of one of the most important civilizations on our planet.
-Caral was created by the organized work of its inhabitants.
+The city of Caral -enclosing an area of more than 60 hectares (150 acres) with 3,000 inhabitants - represents the work of one of the most important civilizations on our planet. the organized work of its inhabitants created Caral.
 Apparently, they were skilled builders and engineers.
 Only a few people know that the Sacred City of Caral was built in Peru as long as 4400 years before the Incas ruled.

 Sophisticated Civilization And Its Ingenious Designs